crozone/LinuxSerialPort/README.md

     //
     // Set serial port parameters
     //

+    // Set drain to false so that stty doesn't attempt to flush the write buffer when configuring the port,
+    // avoiding a potential hang when flow control is enabled.
+    // Set this to null (or remove this line) if your stty version doesn't support the [-]drain option.
+    //
+    EnableDrain = false,

     // Set the minimum bytes required to trigger a read to 0.
     // This means that the read will never block indefinitely, even if no data arrives.